sysml/minicache/README.md

 Note: Please checkout the branch skuenzer/edge-arm32 when you build for ARM.

-After that, please ensure that you set the following environment variables set (I also recommend to add this to your shell profile):
+After that, please ensure that you set the following environment variables (I also recommend to add this to your shell profile):

+    export TOOLCHAIN_ROOT=$WORKSPACE/toolchain
     export MINIOS_ROOT=$WORKSPACE/mini-os

+### Build toolchain
+Please follow the build procedure as described in 'toolchain/README'.
+In principle it should be:

+    cd toolchain
+    make cross-lwip-git
+    cd ..

+For ARM it should be

+    cd toolchain
+    make cross-lwip-git XEN_TARGET_ARCH=arm32
+    cd ..

-### Download and Build Cosmos (optional, x86_64 only)
+### Download and Build Cosmos (optional)
-Cosmos is used to instiate the MiniCache VM.
-However, you can also use the traditional xl tools from Xen but netmap/vale will not be supported then.
+Cosmos can be used to instiate the MiniCache VM faster than with the standard Xen tools (e.g., xl).

     git clone https://github.com/cnplab/cosmos.git